javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/10-class-inheritance/article.md

 At the line `(*)` we take `eat` from the prototype (`animal`) and call it in the context of the current object.
 Please note that `.call(this)` is important here, because a simple `this.__proto__.eat()` would execute parent `eat` in the context of the prototype, not the current object.

-And here it works.
+And in the code above it actually works as intended: we have the correct `alert`.

 Now let's add one more object to the chain.
-We'll see how things break:
+And we'll see how things break:

 ```js run
 let animal = {